 Then Richard Burton comes along, drunk on arrival.
-He’s a priest who wants to clear Father Marron’s name; it looks like saving a girl in Georgetown from a demonic possession that leads to your death has the other priests a little spooked and they're calling Father Marron a heretic.
+He’s pretending to be a priest who wants to clear Father Marron’s name.
+It looks like saving a girl in Georgetown from a demonic possession that leads to your untimely death has the other priests a little spooked and they're calling Father Marron a heretic.
 That’s organized religion for you!
 Richard only speaks in rhetoric and old testament quotes.
 He even looks directly into the camera from time to time to make sure that we understand just how important all this is.
 This, my friends, is The Exorcist II: the Heretic!

-Reagan is magic this time around.
-She can commune with locusts and she can heal the sick, she’s teaching herself how to fly - but, wait.
+Also, Reagan is magic this time around.
+She can commune with locusts and she can heal the sick and she’s teaching herself how to fly - but, wait.
 There’s suddenly another movie happening!

 While the first film relished in a coherent narrative and naturalistic, emotionally driven performances, The Exorcist II: the Heretic went in a decidedly different direction.
 John Boorman made Deliverance for Warners in 1972, a small film that was audacious and unexpectedly scary.
 Why not give him the reigns to The Exorcist sequel (after Kubrick passed)?

 Behind every gesture, there’s a look of pure dread on Kitty’s face – clearly expecting it to all happen again.
 Apparently no one told Kitty that this wasn't a real movie and she's acting her ass off, she even wears a turban and shows her boobs.
 Oscar!
 Sharon has the only character arc to be found in the Exorcist II: the Heretic - it’s tragic, it’s over the top and she relishes every single moment of it!
+Did I mention the fact that James Earl Jones is dressed like a giant locust?

-The finished film is a camp classic upon which I am bestowing the gay-stamp of approval!
-In my opinion, the loss of Mercedes McCambridge was its fatal flaw.
-Her demon voice is a big part of what made The Exorcist so scary.
-In The Exorcist II: the Heretic, the demon sounds ridiculous - like when a little girl is running around the kitchen pretending to be a wicked witch.
-Louise Fletcher went all kinds of method in researching her role as psychotherapist and took far too many pills.
+Louise Fletcher went all kinds of method in researching her role as psychotherapist and wound up taking far too many pills.
 To call her line delivery monotonous wouldn’t do it justice, she’s phoning this movie in from her dining room with her Oscar firmly clutched her the other hand.
-Did I mention the fact that James Earl Jones is dressed like a giant locust?